 The Board of Directors recommends that the Company's stockholders approve the Amendments described in Proposal 4, which would permit stockholders who hold not less than 25% of the outstanding shares of common stock of the Company to call a special meeting of stockholders.
 A 25% ownership threshold is consistent with market practice.
-As of May 6, 2022, approximately 50% of the companies included in the S&P 500 and approximately 54% of the companies included in the Russell 1000 that afford stockholders the right to request a special meeting have set the ownership threshold for such a right at 25% or greater.
+As of May 6, 2022, approximately 50% of the companies included in the Russell 1000 that afford stockholders the right to request a special meeting have set the ownership threshold for such a right at 25% or greater.
 The Stockholder Proposal, however, asks the Board to take steps to allow stockholders who hold at least 10% of our outstanding common stock to call a special meeting, which only approximately 24% of S&P 500 and approximately 26% of Russell 1000 companies that afford stockholders the right to request a special meeting have adopted.
 In addition, unlike a number of other companies, including some in our industry, under the proposed Amendments in Proposal 4, stockholders would not be subject to a one-year holding period requirement with respect to ownership of their common stock in order to exercise this right.